kkKaan/metu-ceng-THEs/CENG 111 - Introduction to Programming with Python/README.md

 ## Introduction

-This README file provides an overview and detailed explanation of the program for the "the2" assignment.
-The program simulates the movement of individuals on a grid while considering factors such as infection transmission, masks, and probabilities.
+This file provides an overview and explanation of the programs for the "the2" and "the3" assignments.

 ## Specifications